provrb/Logicgate-Rootkit/docs/README.md

 work to generate a pair of keys, one 'private' and one 'public' where the public key is used to encrypt data and the private key is used to decrypt encrypted data.
 However, RSA encryption does have limitations when it comes to this scenario, and that is the size of the data to encrypt cannot be bigger than the key size in bytes.
 For example, RSA 1024 bit keys can only encrypt 128 bytes of data at a time.
-Since my Packets are 8kb in size, RSA won't work to encrypt them, so a much more complicated scheme is required.
+Since my packets are 8kb in size, RSA won't work to encrypt them, so a much more complicated scheme is required.

 An RSA key pair is generated when the server starts, these will be the encryption keys for the session.
 An AES key is generated each time a client connects on the server.
 On the client, another RSA key pair is generated.
 Once connected,